bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-aideck.md

 Check out the [aideck flashing documentation](/documentation/repository/aideck-gap8-examples/master/getting-started/flashing/) for more detailed instructions.

-Once you see the following it means you were successfull
+Once you see the following it means you were successful
 ```
 --------------------------
 flasher is done!